Python-PyQt/PyQt6-Docs/descriptions/QtGui/QTextOption-Flag-ShowDocumentTerminator-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x10
-    :digest: 8ff9699fa95b238e62ee13d21eb87bed
+    :digest: 46ad4e253bf3ff7c88f746a738cfe586

 Visualize the end of the document with a section sign.
-This enum value was added in Qt 5.7.